 I hypothesize that each societal inflection point introduces one or more risks in society.
 In turn, each risk will have an accompanying loss event frequency and severity.

 Again, keep in mind that it is not true, though, that the emergence of the risk set or any risk within the set, regardless of how many risks exist in the risk set, were or should be covered by an insurance contract (e.g. policy) from an insurance carrier.
-Simply put, insurance carriers do not have the responsibility to offer coverage to every risk that could impact members of society (even if that risk impacts all members of society).
+Simply put, insurance carriers do not have the responsibility to offer coverage to every risk that could impact members of society (even if that risk impacts all members of society and at times, like terrorism, especially if the risk does impact all members of society).

 I mention the above point because insurers will, or should, be monitoring the loss frequency and severity of the risk as insurance coverage of the risk progresses through time.